Performance Evaluation and Supervisor Review Guidelines

 - Following the evaluation conference, the signed evaluation form and position description are forwarded to the department head to review, sign and submit to the Libraries’ Human Resources department for inclusion in the employee's personnel file.
 The revised position description should also be sent via email to email@example.com.

-When an employee’s employment with the Libraries comes to an end, copies of signed performance evaluation forms for each year of employment are forwarded to UGA’s Human Resources department.
+Copies of signed performance evaluation forms for each year of employment are filed in each employee's official personnel folder.
 As with all University and Libraries records, all employee evaluation forms are subject to request under the Georgia Open Records Act.

 As part of the larger performance evaluation process, all employees have the opportunity to communicate about the performance of supervisors in their administrative chain using the Supervisor Review Form.
 The purpose of this process is to provide another perspective that can be used in goal setting with the supervisor being reviewed.
 This information is advisory in nature to the supervisor's supervisor and can be anonymous.

 Participation in the supervisor review process is not mandatory, but all employees are highly encouraged to participate in this process by using the form or by writing a letter or e-mail, or by a discussion with the supervisor's supervisor.

 All supervisory personnel will be evaluated on their performance as supervisors, which includes their administering of the annual performance evaluation process and adherence to the University's non-discrimination policies.
 Employee comments will be forwarded to the appropriate supervisor of the supervisor being reviewed, but will not be cited directly with the supervisor being reviewed.